 - improve the funding system for charter schools.

-- Since April 2001, EPLC has convened and facilitated several meetings of an informal Education Funding Advocacy Group that includes representatives of more than twenty organizations that actively support efforts to improve Pennsylvania’s statewide system of education finance.
-This effort was designed to:a. share information about education funding initiatives by policymakers and the activities of the respective organizations;b. develop “common messages” for public and policymaker audiences
+- Beginning in April 2001, EPLC convened and facilitated several meetings of an informal Education Funding Advocacy Group that included representatives of more than twenty organizations that actively supported efforts to improve Pennsylvania’s statewide system of education finance.
+This effort was designed to: 1) share information about education funding initiatives by policymakers and the activities of the respective organizations; and 2) develop “common messages” for public and policymaker audiences.

 - In March 2002, on behalf of more than ten organizations, EPLC mailed a ten-question survey to every Pennsylvania Primary candidate for Governor, Lt.
 Governor, State House and State Senate.
 Responses were received from more than 150 candidates and were posted on EPLC’s web site.